Assistive Technology improving lives

 Epilepsy/Falls: Mr A's main problem is that he gets no warning about his epileptic seizures and can drop from a standing position.
 There is a risk of fire, should he have a seizure during cooking, and a risk of him hurting himself during a fall.

-Equipment: After an assessment by a Telecare Occupational Therapist, it was agreed that Mr A would be provided with a Care Alarm, Smoke Detectors for each floor of the property, a Temperature Extreme to pick up high temperature and a Falls Detector.
+Equipment: After an assessment by an Assistive Technology Occupational Therapist, it was agreed that Mr A would be provided with a Care Alarm, Smoke Detectors for each floor of the property, a Temperature Extreme to pick up high temperature and a Falls Detector.